Rik-Fox/ReCoRe.github.io/README.md

 * Commented
   - Thorough function descriptions
   - Clear and concise annotations
-  - references to paper where necessary
+  - References to paper where necessary
 * Modular
-  - Modularity aids in the readability, runnability and comprehension of the project and allows the creator to re-use and re-implement their code in future.
+  - No long nested for loops
+  - Reduce repetition (unless good motivation for computational efficiency)
+  - Well described functions
 ### Reproducible data
 Not all projects are reproducible, nor should they be.
 There will be cases where the data is sensitive or other issues mean you are unable to release the project as a whole.
 For a great many projects you can seek approval to publish the data-set with your code, giving other scientists the opportunity to re-run your experiments.